bangadang/stackIT/FS25/Dataengineering.md

 - presents views of the whole data warehouse
 - provides interfaces for analyzing and data mining tasks

-## ETL (extractc, transform, load)
+## ETL (extract, transform, load)
+most time consuming part od data warehousing, as there is no standard method or system but an abundance of different tools it it time intense because:
+ - different data sources with heterogenity

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjM0NjgxMDkwLDcxOTUzNjExOCwzMjY4Nj
-Q1ODgsMTkwODczMTg4MSwyMTMzOTU0NTIwLDI5ODIzMTA4NCw3
-MDk4Mzc4OV19
+eyJoaXN0b3J5IjpbLTcxMDgwNTc3Nyw3MTk1MzYxMTgsMzI2OD
+Y0NTg4LDE5MDg3MzE4ODEsMjEzMzk1NDUyMCwyOTgyMzEwODQs
+NzA5ODM3ODldfQ==
 -->